-- The District acknowledges that while the city and schools are not operating at 100% capacity, our families' ability to access notary services is limited.
-Therefore, the District will allow for relaxed notarization requirements until it can operate under more comprehensive operational conditions. - Families can use the following alternatives in lieu of notarized forms: - o Submit the District form with only signatures without notarization OR - o Submit a handwritten/typed letter with the following information for Verification of Address: - Name of owner - Who is being allowed to live in the home -- adult(s) and children - Address - Date - Signature of owner and signature of parent - o Submit a handwritten/typed letter for other purposes (such as Grandparent Care Form) with date and signatures of all associated parties. - Campuses will not have to retroactively follow up with already enrolled families to submit notarized forms once the City and the District operates under more normalized conditions. - Relaxed notarization requirements will continue until Level 4 Blue and schools can operate with 100% capacity.
+- o Submit a handwritten/typed letter with the following information for Verification of Address: - Name of owner - Who is being allowed to live in the home -- adult(s) and children - Address - Date - Signature of owner and signature of parent - o Submit a handwritten/typed letter for other purposes (such as Grandparent Care Form) with date and signatures of all associated parties. - Campuses will not have to retroactively follow up with already enrolled families to submit notarized forms once the City and the District operates under more normalized conditions. - Relaxed notarization requirements will continue until schools can operate with 100% capacity.